GoogleCloudPlatform/ops-agent/cmd/simulacra/README.md

 > export ZONES=us-central1-b
 ```

 4. Create a [cloud storage bucket](https://cloud.google.com/storage/docs/buckets) on GCP, if you don't already have one.
-You can use Pantheon to do this.
+A cloud storage bucket / transfers bucket helps Simulacra transfer an Ops Agent config file from your devserver to the VM that Simulacra is creating.
+You can use Pantheon to create a transfers bucket.

 5. Set the TRANSFERS_BUCKET environment variable to the name of the bucket that you created in the previous step.